What you see: Holes and chewed areas on the outside of your sweet potato

 What it is: Love bites, likely from white grubs

 Eat or toss: Peel off the damage and eat.
-As long as everything's healed, there shouldn't be anything here that could hurt you
+As long as everything’s healed, there’s unlikely be anything here that could hurt you

 We’re not the only creatures that like to eat sweet potatoes.
 So do white grubs, cream-colored beetle larvae that have a habit of leaving behind holes and chewed-on areas on the surface of sweet potatoes.
 The result is tubers with roughed up appearances and a few mysterious caverns.
 But no, the white grubs will not take up residence in the potato, so you don’t have to worry about any bonus protein.

 So what’s up with the gray, rough areas around the site of the nibbles?
 That’s just how the sweet potato healed over the wound, explains Brandon Parker, an agricultural extension agent for North Carolina State University.
 It’s actually evidence that the sweet potato was healthy because it was able to repair itself.
 It protected its insides well enough that you can safely rinse and then peel off the damaged area and enjoy the potato.